zhiweijiang/vim-note/note.md

        r+    ->  Open for reading and writing.
 The stream is positioned  at  the beginning of the file.

        a+   ->  Open for reading and appending (writing at end  of  file).
 The file is created if it does not exist.
-                    The initial file position for reading is   at  the  beginning   of   the   file ,   but   output   is  always appended to the end of the file.
+                    The initial file position for reading is at the beginning of the file, but output is always  appended to the end of the file.

 ### make
 >      ls /dev/fb0